EmmanuelRoux/ngx-matomo-client/README.md

   trackers?: { siteId: number | string; trackerUrl: string }[];

   /**
+   * Download Matomo tracking code from another source *
+   * Optional
+   * Default is deduced from tracker url
+   * Not available if mode is MANUAL
+   */
+  scriptUrl?: string;

+  /**
    * If set to true, will call trackPageView on application init.
    * This should probably never be used on a routed single-page application.
    *